thunder-project/thunder-registration/README.md

 py.test
 ```

-Tests run locally by default, but the exact same tests can be run against Spark locally using
+Tests run locally by default, but the same tests can be run against Spark locally using

 ```
 py.test --engine=spark